blackboxlogic/Cos470/Assignment3/HaveWeMetCodeReview.md

 * Find the Email from Alex pairing you with someone else.
   * Didn't get an email or you their project isn't done...
 I don't know, email Alex about it.
 * Add the other person's github account as a contributor on your repo.
+  * account is found in their github url.
+  * go to settings, collaborators to add them.
 * Accept the "invitation" to be a contributor on their repo. (you'll get this by email)
 * Find their Assignment 3 pull request.
+Find `Files Changed`
 * Comment on their pull request:
   * Things they did well
   * Things which might produce undesirable functionality